Kaleemunnisa/CS691-Spring2025-Team5/README.md

 <img width="707" alt="Final Architecture Image" src="https://github.com/user-attachments/assets/95f2b5e8-6eeb-40cc-9844-fb4798ff8935" />

-## Here is how you can install the extension within your Google Chrome
+## Here is how you can install the extension within your Google Chrome.

 To load the the Smart Mail Mentor dependencies as a Chrome Extension, follow the below steps: